 Zyesami (Aviptadil) COVID-19 Therapeutic Description

 Although first identified in the intestinal tract, VIP is now known to be produced throughout the body and primarily concentrated in the lungs.
-VIP has been shown in more than 500 peer-reviewed studies to have potent anti-inflammatory/anti-cytokine activity in animal models of respiratory distress, acute lung injury, and inflammation, says the company.
+In addition, VIP has been shown in more than hundreds of peer-reviewed studies to have potent anti-inflammatory/anti-cytokine activity in animal models of respiratory distress, acute lung injury, and inflammation, says the company.

-Zyesami (Aviptadil) COVID-19 Therapeutic has received orphan drug designation from the US Food and Drug Administration in acute respiratory distress syndrome and chronic lung diseases.
+Zyesami (Aviptadil) COVID-19 Therapeutic has received orphan drug designation from the US Food and Drug Administration (FDA) in acute respiratory distress syndrome, chronic lung diseases, and for the treatment of sarcoidosis.
+In June 2020, the FDA awarded a Fast Track Designation to NRx for the use of aviptadil for the treatment of Acute Lung Injury/Acute Respiratory Distress Syndrome associated with COVID-19.

 Switzerland-based RELIEF THERAPEUTICS Holding AG, a biopharmaceutical company, developed the compound RLF-100™ (aviptadil).